k0staa/k0staa.github.io/_posts/2019-12-15-spock-restassured-docs.markdown

 ---
-title:  "API doucumentation with Spock and Restassured in Spring Boot 2"
+title:  "API doucumentation with Spock and REST Assured in Spring Boot 2"
-excerpt: "How to properly configure restassured with Spock in Spring Boot application"
+excerpt: "How to properly configure REST Assured with Spock in Spring Boot application"
 header:
   overlay_image: /assets/images/post_teaser.jpeg
   overlay_filter: 0.5 # same as adding an opacity of 0.5 to a black background
   caption: "Photo credit: [Markus Spiske](http://freeforcommercialuse.net)"
-date:   2018-06-10 12:35:00 +0200
+date:   2019-12-25 09:54:00 +0200
-tags: spring-boot java spock rest restassured
+tags: spring-boot java spock rest assured
 ---
 I have to start this post from the fact that I love Spock library and for some time I write tests only with use of it.
 I recently had the task to do API documentation and decided to do it with the help of the [REST Assured library](http://rest-assured.io/).
 There are a lot of guides and documentation on how to run REST Assured tests in conjunction with JUnit, but few (even less good) regarding the connection with Spock.
 Unfortunately for some reason I encountered a lot of problems when solving these task.
 In the end I managed to do it and that's why I writing this text.
 Gathering all this I would like to describe how to use Spock and REST Assured to generate documentation of REST API and attach it to the project.